-When first generation Africans, such as Ghanaian immigrants or Nigerian nationals, engage in autosomal genetic genealogy testing with a company such as AncestryDNA or 23andMe, the vast majority of the genetic matches provided by the company are people of African descent, especially African Americans.
-Through genetic genealogy company features, genetically matched relatives are able to form familial relationships one another.
+When first generation Africans, such as Ghanaian immigrants or Nigerian nationals, engage in autosomal genetic genealogy testing with a company such as AncestryDNA or 23andMe, the vast majority of the genetic matches provided by the company are people of African descent, such as African Americans or Jamaicans.
+Relatives tend to be 4th to 8th cousins genetically and are able to form familial relationships one another.

 Happy Family Reunion!!